 - Archived recordings

-- You have a free 30-day trial and after that, there are a number of paid packages available
+- You have a free 7-day trial and after that, there are a number of paid packages available

-Everything you need to know about getting started with GoToWebinar can be found on their website.
+Everything you need to know about getting started can be found on the GoToWebinar website.
+Here you can find plenty of helpful information including FAQs, their resource centre, blogs and sign up for a free trial.

 Adobe Connect has a number of online conferencing and training solutions, one of them being Adobe Connect Webinar.
 Through this platform, you can invite participants to join in even if they don’t have the app.